 However, the more days you buy, the cheaper are your rides.
 Here is a chart on how much you pay for a day pass in 2022:

 |21 €uros||30 €uros||40 €uros||60 €uros|

 Keep in mind that you can use the 24 hours ticket for two days.
 As a matter of fact, the clock starts ticking the moment you validate your ticket and lasts then for 24 hours.
 With the other tickets, it’s the same, obviously.

 Although it’s very touristy and can get really busy, a trip to the islands is a great addition to your Venice experience.
 Murano with its glass artisans, the fishing village of Burano with its lace industries, and the great church houses of Torcello are just beautiful.

-If you’re already at the Centro Storico, you can hop on vaporetto line #12 at the stop Fondamente Nove and go straight to Burano.
-However, if you’re coming from Piazzale Roma or the train station Venezia Santa Lucia, you’re better off taking the vaporetto line #4.1 to the stop Faro on Murano and changing there to the line #12 that takes you to Burano.
+If you’re already at the Centro Storico, you can hop on Vaporetto line #12 at the stop Fondamente Nove and go straight to Burano.
+However, if you’re coming from Piazzale Roma or the train station Venezia Santa Lucia, you’re better off taking the Vaporetto line #4.1 to the stop Faro on Murano and changing there to line #12 which takes you to Burano.

 On your way back, you spend a couple of hours in Burano before you end your day at Murano.